Ford-SK venture to get $9.2 bln US loan for battery plants | Law-Order

 Ford-SK venture to get $9.2 bln US loan for battery plants

+The U.S. Energy Department plans to lend up to $9.2 billion to a joint venture of Ford Motor and South Korea's SK On to help it build three battery plants in Tennessee and Kentucky, the biggest-ever award from the government program.

-The U.S. Energy Department plans to lend up to $9.2 billion to a joint venture of Ford Motor and South Korea's SK On to help it build three battery plants in Tennessee and Kentucky.
+The U.S. Energy Department plans to lend up to $9.2 billion to a joint venture of Ford Motor and South Korea's SK On to help it build three battery plants in Tennessee and Kentucky, the biggest-ever award from the government program.
 The conditional commitment for the low-cost government loan for the BlueOval SK joint venture comes from the government's Advanced Technology Vehicles Manufacturing (ATVM) loan program.

 SK is a unit of South Korea's SK Innovation.
-The joint venture is building three battery manufacturing facilities in Kentucky and Tennessee capable of collectively producing more than 120 gigawatt hours annually, the Energy Department said.
+The joint venture is building two battery manufacturing plants in Kentucky and one in Tennessee capable of collectively producing more than 120 gigawatt hours annually, the Energy Department said.
 Jigar Shah, head of the Energy Department's Loan Programs Office, said in an interview its goal "is to have people choose to put these supply chains here in the United States, not in other countries, and to do them faster and more confidently here."

+Ford and SK announced in 2021 they would invest $11.4 billion to build a F-150 electric vehicle (EV) assembly plant and three battery plants in the United States with Ford investing $7 billion.
+Ford shares were up 1.2% in afternoon trading.
+This is the sixth loan for battery supply chain projects from the ATVM program.

 "Major technology transitions have always been accelerated by collaboration between the public and private sectors," said Ford Treasurer Dave Webb.
 BlueOval SK CEO Robert Rhee said the loan will be used to "strengthen critical domestic supply chains, and produce high-quality batteries for future Ford and Lincoln electric vehicles."